rifaterdemsahin/SonarQube/6_Symbols/1_Init/approval_1_outline_template.md

 ---

-Let me know if you want this saved as a downloadable `.md` file or want to fill in the details together!
+prompt:
+- fill or update all the placeholders in the document